 • Whole child focus founded on traditional development of advanced numeracy and literacy

-• Opportunity for founding parents to shape a new school in phased launch
+• Opportunity for founding parents to shape a small school in phased launch

 • Capacity to deliver a very high standard of education and whole child development for children in future years